 Jonathan Ventura Ph.D.

 Dr. Ventura is a native of the central coast of California and earned his Ph.D. in Computer Science from the University of California, Santa Barbara in 2012.
 He received his B.S. and M.S. degrees in Computer Science from UCSB, as well.
-Before joining the University of Colorado, Colorado Springs, he was a postdoctoral researcher with the Institute for Computer Graphics and Vision at Graz University of Technology in Austria.
-He has also worked as a research intern at the Adobe Advanced Technologies Lab in San Jose, CA. He has presented his work at several top international conferences and journals, including IEEE CVPR, ECCV, ACM SIGGRAPH, IEEE ISMAR, and IEEE Transactions on Visualization and Computer Graphics.
+Before joining Cal Poly, he was an assistant professor at University of Colorado Colorado Springs.
+He has also been a postdoctoral researcher with the Institute for Computer Graphics and Vision at Graz University of Technology in Austria, in collaboration with Qualcomm Research, and worked as a research intern at the Adobe Advanced Technologies Lab in San Jose, CA. He has presented his work at several top international conferences and journals, including IEEE CVPR, ICCV, ECCV, ACM SIGGRAPH, IEEE ISMAR, and IEEE Transactions on Visualization and Computer Graphics.
 Joint work with his colleagues has twice been awarded the best paper prize from IEEE ISMAR, the premier international augmented reality conference.

 I advise undergraduate and graduate research projects in geometric computer vision, machine learning, augmented reality and robotics.
 If you are interested, please contact me via email or come by my office.